oskarmodig/modig-lando-scripts/readme.md

 config:
   webroot: wordpress
   php: '8.2'
-excludes: # This is only needed for a WSL setup
+excludes: # This is only needed for a WSL setup.
+Excludes folders from the Docker file sync, which greatly improves performance
-  - wordpress # Excludes the entire WordPress folder from the Docker file sync, which greatly improves performance
+  - wordpress # Excludes the entire WordPress folder
-  - '!wordpress/wp-config.php' # But not the wp-config.php file, or the below files
-  - '!wordpress/.htaccess'
-  - '!wordpress/wp-content/debug.log'
-  - node_modules # Remove this if not using Node.js
+  - node_modules # You can remove this if not using Node.js
+  - vendor # You can remove this if not using Composer
 services:
   appserver:
     build: